mfelleisen/Santorini/Code/README.md

 [X] actions: check-action did not check all the conditions (contract system hooray!)
 [X] strategy: take-turn produces #f if the player gets stuck 2 turns down

-[X] OUCH: a bad contract introduced a bug into the program
+[X] OUCH: a bad contract and default values introduced a bug into the program